MicrosoftDocs/power-automate-docs/articles/multi-step-logic-flow.md

 ## Reorder or delete an action ##

-- To receive email after the file is created in Dropbox, move the Dropbox action by dragging its title bar above the email action (towards the center of the **When a new tweet is posted** action's down arrow), and then release the Dropbox action when the cursor indicates that it's OK.
+To receive email after the file is created in Dropbox, move the Dropbox action by dragging its title bar above the email action.
+Release the Dropbox action over the arrow between the trigger (**When a new tweet is posted**) and the email action.
+(The cursor indicates whether the action is positioned correctly.)

      **Note:** You can't move a step before another if you're using any outputs from that step.